Second Wind And Oxygen Debt

 CHANGES WHICH GENERALLY SEEN AFTER SECOND WIND

-• Respiration rate becomes less.
+• The respiration rate becomes less.

 • Oxygen supply becomes normal in the body.

-• Carbon-di-oxide accumulation reduced in the body.
+• Carbon-di-oxide accumulation is reduced in the body.

 • No more feeling of Breathlessness.